+- Why UCD?

+- What Can I Study?

+- Coming to Ireland

+- ° Student Life

+- Meet UCD

-Why UCD?
-What Can I Study?
-Coming to Ireland Student Life Meet UCD regardless of socio-economic background or disability, adults beginning their higher education, those wishing to study flexibly and people who wish to continue learning and pursue intellectual enrichment and fulfilment.
+The UCD Access and Lifelong Learning is dedicated to fostering a University environment that is attractive to school leavers, regardless of socio-economic background or disability, adults beginning their higher education, those wishing to study flexibly and people who wish to continue learning and pursue intellectual enrichment and fulfilment.
 Aligned with this office are the following dedicated supports for students: